"II" series ("Rivera-era") Fender amps

 Deluxe Reverb II schematic, diagram and parts list (pdf file) - please let me have your amp's serial number

-Deluxe Reverb II user manual - big thanks to DRII owner Paul Stansfield!
+Deluxe Reverb II user manual - big thanks to DRII owner Paul Stansfield.

-Deluxe Reverb II interior photos - new June 2012
+Deluxe Reverb II interior photos

 DRII owner Rick Wilkinson opened up his all-original unmodified DRII and took a load of photos.
 He's kindly put them here.
 Also well worth a visit are Rick's music business page and especially his hi-quality ribbon mic kits.